AET-CS/aet-cs.github.io/white/ML/calendar.md

   - Note: Oops I forgot sklearn can't handle categorical features.
 Ugh.
 The fix is to one-hot or ordinal encode everything, but that makes for ugly trees.
   - Some [notes on entropy](./ai-notes-decision-trees.pdf) are contained in this chapter.
 I go through the ABCDEFGH example from class here, starting on p.
 63.
   - The wikipedia on [Huffman Trees](https://en.wikipedia.org/wiki/Huffman_coding) is pretty good to if you want notes on that algorithm
+- 11/14/2024 (Thursday)
+	- A [Decision Tree learning algorithm](./lessons/Restaurant_Tree.html) based on notes from last class.
+See how it handles the slightly modified [restaurant dataset](./lessons/restaurant2.csv).
+The original notebook is [here](./lessons/Restaurant_Tree.ipynb) but running it requires installing `graphiviz`, the graphviz development package, and `pygraphviz`.